dantaeyoung/fall2022_data_visualization_markdown/Module 2 Introduction to d3 - anscombe/Module2Introductiontod3anscombe.md

 console.log(set1[0].x)
 ```

 Or we can use square brackets once again, by placing the x in quotation marks.
+X is in quotation marks here because we are using it as a string in the context of a key, and not a variable.

 ```
 console.log(set1[0]["x"])
 ```
-These both work to access the value 10 and print it out to the console.
+These both work to access the value 10 by itself and print it out to the console.

 Now that we have the data for set1, and have reviewed how to access values within it, let’s start building our d3 chain and our scatterplot.

-We start once again with a selection, then this time we will set the data, and attach circles to it.
+We start once again with a selection, then we will set the data as set1, and attach circles to it.

 ```
 svg.selectAll("circle")